 Ziggy’s Restaurant is my favorite place to eat.
 Ever.
 Anywhere.
 The prices aren’t dirt cheap, but it’s by far the best value for your money I’ve ever seen.
 It’s right on the beach, and you have 3 options for where to dine.
 You can dine further back on the beach near the bar under a tiki-like shelter, you can dine a bit closer to the beach under a slightly less protective shelter with a fantastic view of the slight surf, or you can eat feet from the tide.

 Since we were staying at the hotel, we got a complimentary breakfast every morning.
 Not your typical choice of a cereal, day-old muffins, or DIY waffles like most places, but made fresh and hot local breakfast dishes.
 Lunch was our favorite as it ran late and the prices were amazing for the quality of the meals we had.
 I think we tried everything over the course of our stay and loved every bite.

 At dinner, Ziggy’s turned into a place of fine dining.
 They really step up the ambiance with candle-lit tables and special events like tequila-tastings.
-Every year on our anniversary we go to a fancy restaurant, but when we tried our dinners we looked at each other and decided this was the best up-scale place we had ever eaten.
+Every year on our anniversary we go to a fancy restaurant, but when we tried our dinners at Ziggy’s we looked at each other and decided this was the best up-scale place we had ever eaten.